 It’s a series of yoga poses that have a positive effect on your body and mind.
 Do Surya Namaskar at the beginning of the morning, when you have hungry.
 The set includes two sets each set contains twelve postures.
 It’s a holistic method to improve your health.
 Surya Namaskar enhances cardiovascular health, improves your nervous system and improves cognitive function, aids in weight control and enhances mental and physical health.

-Pranayama sequence of breath exercises.
-Kapalbhati Pranayama, also known as a breath practice that aids in improving the effectiveness in the pancreas.
+Pranayama sequence of breathing exercises.
+Kapalbhati Pranayama is also known as a breath practice that aids in improving the effectiveness of the pancreas.
 This, in turn, increases the production of insulin in your body, which helps maintain blood sugar levels.
 Relax in a comfortable place to perform kapalbhati pranayama to treat people suffering from diabetes.
 Put both of your feet on the knee cap.
 Inhale deeply through your nose and take in air to fill your belly.
 Put your hands on your stomach, and exhale while pushing your abdominal muscles towards to the back.

 Yoga requires knowledge and must be performed under the supervision of certified yoga instructors.
 Certain types of yoga may not be appropriate for all.
 The general guidelines to follow are:

 The idea of starting yoga exercises for people with diabetes is a daunting task for people who have been physically inactive for a long time.
-But, it’s an easy way of improving the health of your body and build strength.
-It can also help improve the physical and mental health of your by:
+But, it’s an easy way of improving the health of your body and building strength.
+It can also help improve your physical and mental health of your by:

 Yoga is extremely beneficial for people suffering from diabetes.
 If you’re not able to complete all of the yoga poses, simply choose any four of the ones mentioned above.
 Continue to practice regularly.